How Does Driver Fatigue Contribute to Truck Accident?

 Some of the most common causes of truck accidents include intoxication, reckless driving, and defective vehicles.
-Often, the cause of a truck accident can be determined through a sobriety test, or by analyzing the data from the truck’s black box (such as in cases of speeding).
-But there is another common truck accident contributor that could be difficult to prove: Driver fatigue.
+Often, the cause of a commercial vehicle accident can be determined through a sobriety test, or by analyzing the data from the truck’s black box (such as in cases of speeding).
+But there is another common truck contributor that could be difficult to prove: Driver fatigue.

 It may seem like proving driver fatigue will be a “their word vs. your word” situation, however, there are concrete ways to demonstrate the level of fatigue a truck driver may have been experiencing at the time of an accident.